Winter training motivation

 Find a friend

 It’s much harder to hit snooze when you know you are meeting a friend.
 If your friends have different hobbies, find a cycle club, or sports group.
 Mixing some social into your sport schedule keeps you accountable, makes it fun and gives you good company, rain or shine.

 Not sure where to start?
 Living in a new area?
-You can look up local clubs on the British Cycling website.
+You can look up local clubs on The British Triathlon and British Cycling websites.
 Let’s face it – the steaming coffee and slab of banana cake is one of the top reasons for cycling!

 Find your why and focus in on the joy

 Cake aside, working out why you want to train is absolutely key.
 Whether it is for general health, to get on the podium, to connect with people or to set a good example for your family – focusing in on your reasons why is core to keeping going during the winter months.
 Work on seeing the joy in moving your body, the relief when the sun comes out for a moment or the tailwind scoops you up.
 Motivation will always ebb and flow but knowing your why, and finding the joy in it, will keep you disciplined.